NTMC-Community/awesome-neural-models-for-semantic-match/Paraphrase-Identification/Paraphrase-Identification.md

 - [**MRPC**](https://www.microsoft.com/en-us/download/details.aspx?id=52398&from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fdownloads%2F607d14d9-20cd-47e3-85bc-a2f65cd28042%2Fdefault.aspx) is short for Microsoft Research Paraphrase Corpus.
 It contains 5,800 pairs of sentences which have been extracted from news sources on the web, along with human annotations indicating whether each pair captures a paraphrase/semantic equivalence relationship.
 - [**SentEval**](https://arxiv.org/pdf/1803.05449.pdf) encompasses semantic relatedness datasets including SICK and the STS Benchmark dataset.
-And SICK dataset includes two subtasks SICK-R and SICK-E.
+SICK dataset includes two subtasks SICK-R and SICK-E.
 For STS and SICK-R, it learns to predict relatedness scores between a pair of sentences.
 For SICK-E, it has the same pairs of sentences with SICK-R but can be treated as a three-class classification problem (classes are 'entailment', 'contradiction’, and 'neutral').
-The evaluation metric for SICK-R is Pearson correlation and classification accuracy for SICK-E.

 - [**Quora Question Pairs**](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs) is a task released by Quora which aims to identify duplicate questions.
 It consists of over 400,000 pairs of questions on Quora, and each question pair is annotated with a binary value indicating whether the two questions are paraphrase of each other.